 A bathroom is an area many don’t spend a lot of time focusing on when it comes to decor, yet we spend a lot of our time in our bathrooms.
-Use these tips and tricks on layout, color palettes, decor and lighting to decorate your bathroom and help turn it into a beautiful personal space.
+Use these top tips and tricks on layout, color palettes, decor and lighting to decorate your bathroom for some fresh inspiration to help turn it into a beautiful personal space.

-You spend time there getting ready for your day and time relaxing and washing away the stresses of the outside world, so why not turn your bathroom into a space that creates peace and tranquility for you?
+You spend time there getting ready for your day and time relaxing and washing away the stresses of the outside world, so why not turn your bathroom into a space that creates peace and tranquility for you by changing up some small details?

 Bathroom Layout